House Sitting & Pet Sitting in Seattle

 House Sitting and Pet Sitting on the Islands

-Accessible only by ferry in the heart of Puget Sound, this isn’t the most accessible place to get to.
-But it is one of the most idyllic communities in the Pacific Northwest, filled with charming homes, excellent schools and parks galore.
-Yes, you’ll have to fall asleep to the sea lions barking all night.
-And small pets must be watched at all time—the coyotes are brave and the raccoons surprisingly vicious, according to local lore.
+Accessible to the mainland via the Agate Pass Bridge in addition to direct ferry connection to Seattle, Bainbridge Island is one of the most idyllic communities in the Pacific Northwest.
+Filled with charming homes, excellent schools and parks galore, you can even fall asleep to the sound of sea lions barking at night.
+Small pets must be watched at all time—the coyotes are brave and the raccoons surprisingly vicious, according to local lore.
 And you may have to shoo the deer away if you are watching over a garden.
 The population is overwhelmingly in the post-50 range, and sweatshirts (preferably purchased from the local feed store) and good walking shoes are standard everyday attire.

 This is island living at its finest.
 The weather is mild, the setting idyllic and the small-town feel is inviting and welcoming.
 Get ready to slow down and soak up a creative spirit in a gorgeous natural setting.
 Whidbey Island is home to poets, artists, musicians and more.
 Deer are everywhere and will munch on gardens every chance they get, and locals swear that every coffee shop in any town on the island is no more than 316 steps away from the next coffee shop.
 The ferry takes you off and on the island, so you’ll need to check schedules.
 But really: will you want to leave?